jtablesaw/tablesaw/README.md

 Column metrics can be calculated using methods like sum(), product(), mean(), max(), etc.

-It is also possible to apply those methods to a table to calculate results on a numeric column, grouped by the values in another column.
+You can also apply those methods to a table, calculating results on one column, grouped by the values in another.

 ```java